prachitui/Chatbot-to-help-with-mental-health/README.md

 <img src="https://github.com/pandeyanuradha/Chatbot-for-mental-health/blob/cf6ec506c29952048d698fbea18708cf275d66e7/classification.png" width="500" height="600">

-My research was related to the design approaches, namely, rule-based, retrieval-based, and generative-based.
+The research was related to the design approaches, namely, rule-based, retrieval-based, and generative-based.

 1. Rule-based Chatbots: A rule-based chatbot uses a simple rule-based mapping or pattern matching to select responses from sets of predefined responses.
 These systems don't produce any new text; instead, they choose an answer from a predetermined list.
 2. Retrieval-based Chatbots: A retrieval-based chatbot uses Machine Learning ensembles as heuristics for evaluation.
 Similar to rule-based chatbots, they do not generate new texts.